fxboxed/eugo/content/belgium/_index.md

 ![cobblestone streets of Bruges](/imgs/belgium/cobblestone-streets-of-Bruges.webp)
 ### Strolling Through the Historic Center

 Wandering the cobblestone streets of Bruges feels like stepping back in time.
 The historic center, a UNESCO World Heritage Site, is a treasure trove of medieval architecture.
 As you stroll, you'll find yourself surrounded by stunning Gothic buildings, quaint shops, and charming squares.
-Don't miss the [Belfort](https://www.tripadvisor.com/Attractions-g188671-Activities-c47-Bruges_West_Flanders_Province.html), a 13th-century bell tower that offers panoramic views of the city from its top.
+Don't miss the Belfort], a 13th-century bell tower that offers panoramic views of the city from its top.
 It's a bit of a climb, but the view is worth every step.

 ### The Canals of Bruges